aramis-lab/clinicadl/docs/source/transforms/homemade.rst

 ===================

 This section references the transforms introduced by ClinicaDL.
-They all inherit from Torchio's `Transform <https://torchio.readthedocs.io/transforms/transforms.html#torchio.transforms.Transform>`_.
+They all inherit from :py:class:`torchio.transforms.Transform`.

 .. _nan_removal: